rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/builds/_index.md

 You may explicitly specify the absolute path of the Dockerfile, or the root of the git repository is set as the location of the Dockerfile.

-The [Basic Web Application](/build-solutions/sample-walkthroughs/basic-web-app/) walkthrough is an example of the dockerfile build strategy.
+The [Basic Web Application](/build-solutions/sample-walkthroughs/basic-web-app/) walkthrough is an example of the docker build strategy.

-### Docker image strategy
-This strategy uses a pre-built docker image.
-The docker image is usually stored in either a public docker registry (i.e., Dockerhub) or a private docker registry.
-You need to [add a docker pull secret](/developer-guide/create-software-packages/secrets/docker-registry/) for rapyuta.io to access a private docker image.

 {{% notice info %}}
-The maximum size of a docker image for cloud deployment is **10GB**.
+Follow this walkthrough to create and use a [build](/build-solutions/sample-walkthroughs/build-creation/).
 {{% /notice %}}

-If you are going to deploy a docker image onto a device, ensure that the CPU architecture of the device is compatible with that of the image being deployed.
-You may use the ***Build Engine*** for compiling for a different target architecture.

-The [Hardware Interfacing](/build-solutions/sample-walkthroughs/hardware-interfacing/) walkthrough illustrates the docker image strategy.